vcsjones/vcsjones.dev/_posts/2018-06-23-authenticated-encryption.md

 problems with AES-CBC, resulting in a _padding oracle_.

 For fun, let's change the last byte of the _first_ block, and look at the decrypted result and leave the padding on.
-Remember as we saw previously, changinge the Nth byte of the previous block affects the Nth byte of the current block.
+Remember as we saw previously, changing the Nth byte of the previous block affects the Nth byte of the current block.
 That's true for padding as well, it get encrypted like any other data.